diegogalico/PopoularTvShows/README.md

 + Most Popular Tv Shows
 + Pagination and pull to refresh
 + Tv Show detail
-+ Navigation between similar tv shows
++ Navigation between similar tv shows by swapping horizontally
 + Tablet implementation (more items displayed on Popular Tv Shows and Similar Tv Shows items displayed on a popup dialog)

 ### Screenshots